In This Article

 For suspicious cases, conduct brief oral exam asking students to explain their answers:

-Random selection of questions from submitted exam
+- Random selection of questions from the submitted exam

-Ask student to explain reasoning, methodology
+- Ask the student to explain reasoning, methodology

 Effectiveness: 95% accuracy in confirming suspected cheating